bschrag620/frontend_challenge/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version 2.7.6
+Requires ruby version 2.7.6

-Run `bundle install` to setup the system.
+- Run `bundle install` to setup the system.
-Run `rails db:migrate` to setup the database and seed initial category data.
+- Run `rails db:migrate` to setup the database and seed initial category data.
-Run `./bin/dev` to start the server and compile assets.
+- Run `./bin/dev` to start the server and compile assets.
 Navigate to `localhost:3000/orders/new` to demo site.